acousticrobot/web-16/_pages/toki-pona/lesson-07.md

 #### working as prepositional containers

-When one of these these glyph blocks function as a preposition, or as a combination verb and preposition, they become a container for the rest of the prepositional phrase.
+When one of these glyph blocks function as a preposition, or as a combination verb and preposition, they become a container for the rest of the prepositional phrase.
 The head portion of the glyph can be oriented anywhere is isn’t obstructing the rest of the glyphs.

 {% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso07_06.jpg" caption="mi telo tan ni: mi jaki." %}